MaQlu/API-Gateway/README.md

 # API-Gateway
-Gateway for spring library project
+Gateway for spring library project.
+Just edit "GatewayConfig.java" and add new services and ports and should work.